This post was written by Candace Chewning, Mayor’s Office of Labor.

 - Childcare closure.

-This is in effect September 17, 2020, through December 31, 2020.
+Public health emergency paid sick leave (PHEL) is in effect September 17, 2020, through December 31, 2020.
 A note is not required in order to request public health emergency paid sick leave.

 Employees who work for multiple employers have specific terms outlined in the regulations, including a specific start date.